Aerospace engineer

 You'll need to show:

 Language skills may be useful because of joint ventures with international companies and the possibility of travel to company sites outside the UK.
-Security clearance is required for defence work.
+Security clearance is required for defence work, which can be difficult to obtain.
+Find out more at UK Security Vetting.
 Due to the technical nature of this job, employers may stipulate normal colour vision as an entry requirement.

 Work experience

 It's advisable that you gain some pre-entry experience.
-Many aerospace engineering degrees include sandwich placements and employers often use this experience to identify potential graduate recruits.
+Many aerospace engineering degrees include year-in-industry placements, which take place between second and third years of an undergraduate degree.
+Employers often use this experience to identify potential graduate recruits.

-You can also get experience through vacation work.
+You can also get experience through vacation work or 12-week summer placements which usually take place at the end of your second year.
 Contact major aerospace companies to find out about opportunities.

 Find out more about the different kinds of work experience and internships that are available.